 - A higher level of quality assurance required

 Is Modified Atmosphere Packaging Safe?

-As the saying goes, "safety first".
-MAP is not to be considered a fail safe when it comes to food safety.
-While MAP allows for a longer shelf life and can prevent certain types of spoilage, it is not guaranteed.
+As the saying goes, "safety first."
+MAP is not to be considered a fail-safe when it comes to food safety.
+While MAP allows for longer shelf life and can prevent certain types of spoilage, it is not guaranteed.

 However, while these risks do exist, actual cases are few and far between.
-They have been found to be rather uncommon since the inception of the use of modified atmosphere packaging.
+They are relatively uncommon since the inception of the use of modified atmosphere packaging.